Rise to Success: Career Highlights of James Franco

 Directing Herbert White: Poems

-In April 2014, James Franco directed and appeared in "Techno Color Sunglasses", which promoted Gucci's eyewear collection.
+In April 2014, James Franco directed and appeared in "Techno Color Sunglasses", a promotional film for Gucci's eyewear collection.

-April 2014: Franco Presents at Broadway Cares/Equity Fights AIDS Easter Bonnet Competition
+April 2014: Franco Presents at Broadway Cares Easter Bonnet Competition

-In April 2014, James Franco presented at the Broadway Cares/Equity Fights AIDS Easter Bonnet Competition with Leighton Meester and Chris O'Dowd, following fundraising efforts at his Broadway show, "Of Mice and Men".
+In April 2014, James Franco presented at the Broadway Cares/Equity Fights AIDS Easter Bonnet Competition with Leighton Meester and Chris O'Dowd, after raising donations at his Broadway show "Of Mice and Men".

 In June 2014, James Franco performed in the BC/EFA benefit Broadway Bares.

-In 2015, James Franco wrote a Washington Post editorial titled "McDonald's was there for me when no one else was" reflecting nostalgically on his time working at McDonald's.
+In 2015, James Franco published a Washington Post editorial titled "McDonald's was there for me when no one else was", nostalgically recalling his experience working at McDonald's.

 February 15, 2016: Premiere of 11.22.63